subhayudutta/Celebal-COE-Data-Science/Assignments/Week-11/Azure_Custom_Vision_Model.md

 ### Step 1: Creating a New Image Classification Project

-First, I log in to the Custom Vision Low-Code portal with my Azure account credentials.
+First, I log in to the Microsoft Azure Custom Vision portal with my Azure account credentials.
 Then, I created a new Image Classification project.
 ![Step 1](./Resources/Create%20Project.jpg)

 ![Step 1](./Resources/Fill%20Up%20Project%20Details.png)